Deontic Temporal Logic for Formal Verification of AI Ethics

-\item \textit{Transparency is a sufficient condition for an AI system to be ethical: $\mathcal{T}(\mathit{x}) \rightarrow \mathcal{E}(\mathit{x})$} \item \textit{Enforcing counterfactual fairness constraint $\mathit{c}$ handles issues of representation bias: $\mathcal{C}(\mathit{x},\mathit{c}) \rightarrow \neg \mathcal{B}(\mathit{x})$} \item \textit{For any AI system \( \mathit{x} \), retrofitted explainability implies ethical compliance: \( \mathcal{R}(\mathit{x}) \rightarrow \mathcal{E}(\mathit{x}) \).} \end{enumerate} \end{axiom} Axiom~\ref{axiom8} asserts the necessity of transparency for an ethical system.
-Transparency enables users to identify the factors influencing decisions, helping them to strategically adjust these attributes and values to achieve favorable outcomes.
+\item \ \textit{Transparency is a necessary condition for an AI system to be ethical: $\mathcal{E}(\mathit{x}) \rightarrow \mathcal{T}(\mathit{x})$} \item \ \textit{The violation of a counterfactual fairness constraint $\mathit{c}$ eventually permits representation bias: $\neg \mathcal{C}(\mathit{x},\mathit{c}) \rightarrow \diamond \mathcal{B}(\mathit{x})$} \item \ \textit{For any AI system \( \mathit{x} \), retrofitted explainability implies ethical compliance: \( \mathcal{R}(\mathit{x}) \rightarrow \mathcal{E}(\mathit{x}) \).} \end{enumerate} \end{axiomset} Axiom~\ref{axiom8} asserts the necessity of transparency for an ethical system.
+Transparency enables individuals to identify the factors influencing decisions, helping them to strategically adjust these attributes and values to achieve favorable outcomes.
 This contributes to improving trust in the system, a crucial component of ethical operation.
-Furthermore, Axiom~\ref{axiom9} explains that representation bias can be mitigated through counterfactual fairness constraints.
+Furthermore, Axiom~\ref{axiom9} explains that the violation of counterfactual fairness constraints leads to representation bias.
 Representation bias occurs when underrepresented groups experience inaccurate outcomes due to insufficient or biased data.
-Enforcing counterfactual fairness constraints helps to mitigate representation bias by ensuring that the decisions made by an AI system remain consistent even when a sensitive attribute, say $gender$, is altered.
+Enforcing counterfactual fairness constraints helps to mitigate representation bias by ensuring that the decisions made by an AI system remain consistent even when a sensitive attribute, say, $gender$, is altered.
 We define counterfactual fairness (Definition~\ref{defn_cffairness}) based on the concept presented by Kusner et al.~\cite{r37_counterfactualfairdefn}.
-By using such constraints, the system is forced to make decisions based on relevant factors that are not biased against particular groups.
-Theorem~\ref{theorem7} captures the requirement of explainability for ethical AI---it states that ethical AI systems must either have inherent explainability $\mathcal{X}(\mathit{x})$ designed directly into the system, or they must eventually be retrofitted later on to provide explainability $\mathcal{R}(\mathit{x})$.
-Retrofitting explainability can be achieved through counterfactual explanations, where the system provides a counterexample for changing the outcome to the desired one. \begin{definition}[Explainability] An AI system $\mathit{x}$ is considered explainable if it provides meta-information regarding the significance of features in the decision-making process. \begin{enumerate} [label=(\roman*)] \item $\mathit{x}$ exhibits retrofit explainability when it relies on an external algorithm for providing explanations. \item $\mathit{x}$ is inherently explainable if it produces explanations for its predictions, without relying on external explanation methods. \end{enumerate} \end{definition}
+By using such constraints, the system is forced to make decisions based on relevant factors that are not biased against particular groups. \begin{definition} [Counterfactual fairness] An AI system $\mathit{x}$ satisfies counterfactual fairness under criterion $\mathit{c}$ iff $\Box \,\mathcal{C}(x, c)$, where $\mathcal{C}(x, c)$ is the invariance of decisions when the sensitive attribute is altered. \end{definition} Theorem~\ref{theorem7} captures the requirement of explainability for ethical AI---it states that ethical AI systems must either have inherent explainability $\mathcal{X}(\mathit{x})$ designed directly into the system, or they must eventually be retrofitted later on to provide explainability $\mathcal{R}(\mathit{x})$.
+Retrofitting explainability can be achieved through counterfactual explanations, where the system provides a counterexample for changing the outcome to the desired one.